chrisgoringe/Custom-classifier-training/readme.md

     "top_level_image_directory" : "path/to/images",
 ```

 Read through arguments.py to see other things you can change, it isn't very long.
+Most of the standard training options are in the second half (`training_args`), they get passed straight through to the transfomers trainer.

 ## Pretrained models

 This script is for customising pretrained models (`base_model` in the configuration).
-It's been tested with `google/vit-base-patch16-224-in21k` and `google/efficientnet-b5` and should work with the other efficientnets (b0...b7 in increasing size and complexity) and ViT architectures.
+It's been tested with `google/vit-base-patch16-224` and `google/efficientnet-b5` and should work with the other efficientnets (b0...b7 in increasing size and complexity) and ViT architectures.

 It might well work with any transformers based model.